pensthiel/head-md-future-of-drawing/process/readme.md

 ### Person 2
 (illustrator)

-he was excited by the device and loved using it, said he wanted to continue and not stop. described that he would not normally do animation and that he had no idea that it could be done this way, the process made it a lot more accesible.
+he was excited by the device and loved using it,  he wanted to continue and not stop. described that he would not normally do animation and that he had no idea that it could be done this way, the process made it a lot more accessible.
 Toilet paper was not ideal as it tears so it's hard to draw on
-- Bigger screen would help
+- A bigger screen would help
 - The size is good
 Loved the idea of using other mediums like ink.
-Made him want to do a lot more animations. having just to push 1 button to go to next frame makes the process super quick and it makes you want to do more.
+Made him want to do a lot more animations. having just to push 1 button to go to the next frame makes the process super quick and it makes you want to do more.
-- wanted an accessible button like you could just draw with one hand, click with the other, draw again, ect...
-(note: he is left handed, the button would need to be movable ?) said that normally the process for traditional animation is intimidating because you need like a camera or scanner and transparent paper or holes to align the paper but with this machine it felt effortless.
+- wanted an accessible button like you could just draw with one hand, click with the other, draw again, etc... (note: he is left-handed, so the button would need to be movable ?) said that normally the process for traditional animation is intimidating because you need like a camera or scanner and transparent paper or holes to align the paper but with this machine, it felt effortless.

 ### Person 3
 (illustrator)

-- Had trouble understanding what needed to be done at first ( maybe i should have an illustrated tutorial somewhere ).
+- Had trouble understanding what needed to be done at first ( maybe I should have an illustrated tutorial somewhere ).
 - Panicked a bit when she drew on the table.
 - She did say "This machine is incredible!".
-Drawing on toilet paper is tidious.
+Drawing on toilet paper is tedious.
-- She had never animated with traditional drawing tools and she had fun, said it's better than on the tablet.
+- She had never animated with traditional drawing tools and she had fun, and said it's better than on the tablet.

 ![cadavre exquis they all made](2023-10-31/IMG_0872.gif)

 ### Takeaways
-- needs better paper ( im looking for some ticket machine rolls)
+- needs better paper (I'm looking for some ticket machine rolls)
 - people had fun
-- makes traditional animation accessible and makes it a lot less intimidating
-- button with haptic ?
-- only 2 step, draw and press button. simplicity=good
-- paper roll feels a lot less scary than a white page, makes it easier to start without fearing of messing up, also because the last drawing dissapears in the roll.
+- makes traditional animation accessible and makes it a lot less intimidating button with haptic? only 2 steps, draw and press the button. simplicity=good the paper roll feels a lot less scary than a white page, makes it easier to start without fearing of messing up, also because the last drawing disappears in the roll.
 - small size makes it quicker
 - makes people want to animate, and aniimate more
 - we just continued the animation after each person so it made a collaborative cadavre exquis